EvgeniyGulkov/BottomCard/README.md

 ## Usage
 ### Setup

-Use this view as simple UIView using interface builder or add it programmatically You can add as more points as you want.
+Use this view as simple UIView using interface builder or add it programmatically.
+You can add as more points as you want.
 The highest point value is the height limit for your bottomCardView.

 Usage example: